ashtapor25/Excel_Sheets_to_CSV/README.md

 # Excel_Sheets_to_CSV
 A simple python program to decompose .xlsx or .xls files.
 Creates .csv files for each sheet.
+If you already have xlrd installed and do not wish to see the program trying to install it every time, use the excel_sheets_to_csv_noxlrd.py instead.

 Required Packages: xlrd (automatically installed with execution)